quadriga-dk/OER-Workshop/content/setup.md

 Use GitHub Actions as<br>
 the source for GitHub Pages
 ```
-After creating the repository, You will be redirected to the new repository.
+After creating the repository, you will be redirected to the new repository.
 In the upper right corner, click on "Settings".
 On the left side, click on "Pages".
 Under "Source" select "GitHub Actions" (see {numref}`fig-pages-setup`).

 ```{figure} /assets/content/github_pages_url.png
 ---